nathanielcobbinah/virtual-tour-homepage/README.md

 $conn = mysqli_connect($hostname, $username, $password, $dbname);

 if (!$conn) {
     die("Connection failed: " . mysqli_connect_error());
 }

-Signup
+?>
+Usage
+Signup:
 Open your web browser and navigate to http://localhost/Forms/signup.php.
 Fill in the signup form and submit.

-Login
+Login:
 Open your web browser and navigate to http://localhost/Forms/login.php.
 Fill in the login form and submit.

-Profile
+Profile:
 After logging in, you will be redirected to the homepage.
 Click on your username to view and edit your profile.

-Logout
+Logout:
 Click the logout button to end your session.

-Screenshots

 Technologies Used
 Frontend: HTML, CSS, JavaScript
 Backend: PHP
 Database: MySQL
 Contributing
 Contributions are welcome!
 Please follow these steps: